mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #extending-fsm title="Extending the Finite State Machine of a pluginized protocol"}

 There are different ways of implementing the idea of dynamically
 extending protocols by using plugins.
 We list here some requirements
 that any solution should support:

 REQ1:
-: Different implementations should expose the same plugin API, e.g. as different
+: Different implementations should expose the same Plugin API, e.g. as different
 implementations expose the same SNMP MIB.

 REQ2: